Syncfusion AI Assistant

 Orientation

-Note: The swimlane orientation is set to horizontal by default.
+Note: The default swimlane orientation is Horizontal.

 The following code example explains how to set the orientation of the swimlane.